 The Statue of Liberty/Ellis Island

 The Statue of Liberty is an impressive sight and one of the must sees for a first-time visitor.
-Unfortunately, tickets to the newly re-opened crown are sold out until September.
-Luckily, we’ll have a chance to go to Ellis Island too.
+We’ll have a chance to go to Ellis Island too.
 Despite all the previous visits to NYC and the fact that my family came through Ellis Island, this will be a first-time visit for me too.

 New York is filled with museums, and I fully plan to drag my guest to many of the best ones, including MoMA, the Met, the Museum of Natural History, and any other museum I can think of.

 The Empire State Building

 This is a great way to see the expanse of New York.
 While I’m afraid of heights, I figure if I can brave the tallest building in the world, I can handle this.
 My friend is keen on seeing it, so we’ll go, hoping I don’t freak out…too much.

 Catch a Show

 New York City is one of the major theater centers in the world, and I plan to see at least one show.
 I don’t get to the theater as often as I like, so I’ll use this chance to see something good.
 I still haven’t seen Wicked, and Jersey Boys is supposed to be good too.
 The theater in New York is like the opera in Vienna—a must.

 A city with a population of 12 million people from around the world means you’ll find a wide variety of delicious food.
 As a foodie, I can’t wait to explore all the good restaurants New York has to offer.
 There are always new ones opening.
 So far, Indian, Japanese, and Cuban meals are planned, but who knows what other delicious food the trip will bring?

 For more information on the United States, visit my country and city guides to US travel.